demiregeortac666/IronGate-DMS/README.md

 ## 📖 Overview

 The **IronGate Dormitory Management System (DMS 2026)** is designed to streamline university dormitory operations.
-It replaces manual, paper-based processes for room allocation, invoice generation, maintenance handling, and administrative monitoring with an integrated, secure web-based system.
+It replaces manual, paper-based processes for room allocation, invoice generation, maintenance handling, and administrative monitoring with an integrated, secure web-based system built with **ASP.NET Core MVC 9**.

-The platform strictly enforces role-based access control, includes advanced security measures like brute-force lockout, and provides real-time dashboard analytics for administrators.

 ---